Corporate Governance

 |

-Furthermore, GGC has disclosed the average and median of employee annual remuneration and the ratio of the average and median of employee and MD remuneration as seen in the table below.
+Furthermore, GGC has disclosed the average and median of employee annual compensation and the ratio of the average and median of employee and Managing Director (MD) compensation as seen in the table below.

 Employee Compensation (THB) | Median | Average |